awslabs/aws-virtual-kubelet/docs/BacklogFodder.md

 This code creates an IAM user for a CI/CD system (e.g. GitHub) and exposes the access keys via AWS Secrets Manager.
 The activation of this code should be controlled by a [CDK Context](https://docs.aws.amazon.com/cdk/v2/guide/context.html) flag that allows additional CI/CD pipeline related resources and actions to be enabled.

 [^1]: See https://github.com/virtual-kubelet/virtual-kubelet/#providers point #3
----
->© 2021 Amazon Web Services, Inc. or its affiliates.
-All Rights Reserved.
-This work is licensed under a Creative Commons Attribution 4.0 International License.